16 fall rooms we’re ready for

 Parisian bistro chairs and burlap in a rough wood barn say, “Sit down and feast on butternut squash risotto while wearing chunky knit sweaters and enjoying all fall has to offer.”
 Basically.

 Pierced wood shutters call to mind windy days out in Colorado.
-The stately black bed proves napping with the windows open is your
+The stately black bed proves napping with the windows open is your real priority.

 By swapping pumpkin for coral for and tans for chalky white hues, this room feels fall-friendly and fresh.